webprogramming260/website-html/README.md

 Now that you know how HTML works it is time to put it to use and create your first website.
 When you are done you will have created the home page for all of the work that you do in this class.
 When you are done this page can serve as a portfolio of the abilities you have mastered.
 To get started take the following steps.

-1. Verify that you server is still running and that the default Caddy page is still being displayed.
+1. Verify that you server is still running and that the default web programming 260 page is still being displayed.
 If it is not then you need to complete, or review, the steps for setting your server.

    ⚠ Do not continue until this works.
 1. [Fork this repository](https://github.com/webprogramming260/website-html/fork) and clone it to your development environment.
 For information about how to fork a GitHub repository read [this documentation](https://docs.github.com/en/get-started/quickstart/fork-a-repo).